 To keep the gains coming with your lifting, you are going to need a dumbbell set with a high weight range; this will allow for a dumbbell that can grow with you as your strength increases.
 Not many people will outgrow 71.5lb per dumbbell.

 You’ll also need a dumbbell that’s fast and simple to adjust between sets, especially useful if you want to include Drop Sets into your weight training routine that require a quick weight change.

-The ATIVAFIT 71lb dumbbell set ticks all the above boxes, it’s the heaviest set ATIVAFIT produce, its aimed toward the more serious lifters out there, and it’s one of fastest to adjust dumbbells on the market.
+The ATIVAFIT 71lb dumbbell set ticks all the above boxes, it’s the heaviest set ATIVAFIT produces, it’s aimed toward the more serious lifters out there, and it’s one of the fastest to adjust dumbbells on the market.